 The Time & Tide Bells are a project started by artist Marcus Vergette in 2009 when the first bell was sited in Appledore, Devon.

-The project consists of a permanent installation of bells around the UK coastline, which are rung at high tide by the rising sea.
+The Time & Tide Bell project consists of a permanent installation of bells around the UK coastline, which are rung at high tide by the rising sea.
+Rung by the high tide, Time and Tide Bells are sounded by the waves.
 The rise of the water at high tide moves the clapper to strike the bell.
 Played by the movement of the waves, the bell creates a varying pattern.
 As sea level rises the periods of bell strikes become more frequent, and as submerged in the rising water the pitch will vary.
+Each bell has been installed by the local community, to create, celebrate, and reinforce connections; between different parts of the country, between the land and the sea, between ourselves, our history, and our environment.

 Time and Tide Bells are being permanently sited at the high tide mark in locations around the UK, from London to the Outer Hebrides.